Fraa4/VideoToGd2.2/README.md

 A program that converts videos from Geometrize to Geometry Dash.
 Only available on Windows.

 # Requirements
-- [GDShare](https://geodesdk.org/mods/hjfod.gdshare/) and [WSLiveEditor](https://geodesdk.org/mods/iandyhd3.wsliveeditor/), which are available on the modloader [Geode](https://geodesdk.org)
+- [GDShare](https://geodesdk.org/mods/hjfod.gdshare/) and [WSLiveEditor](https://geodesdk.org/mods/iandyhd3.wsliveeditor/), which is available on the modloader [Geode](https://geodesdk.org)
 - 4GB Patch (not required but recommended)
 - Atleast 1GB of free space in disk

 # How to use
-- Download the program from [Releases](https://github.com/Fraa4/VideoToGd2.2/releases).
+- Download the program from [Releases](https://github.com/Fraa4/VideoToGd2.2/releases)
 - Open VideoToGd.exe
 - Select a video (mp4, avi or gif)
 - Select import method